The unanimous vote of the local San Francisco council banned the sale of e-cigarettes in the city altogether.

 The FDA (which on other products such as i diabetes test is much more prompt) has slowed this control in an almost inexplicable way.

-"While we await the time for yet another postponement of FDA checks, a new generation of children could fall victim to tobacco addiction, with all the social and health consequences of the case," reads the ordinance of the city on the Pacific.
-"San Francisco does not intend to stand by while e-cigarettes cause a health crisis affecting its citizens."
+"While we await the timing of yet another postponement of FDA controls, a new generation of children could fall victim to tobacco addiction, with all the social and health consequences of the case," reads the ordinance of the city on the Pacific.
+"San Francisco does not intend to stand by and watch as e-cigarettes cause a health crisis affecting its citizens."